gabr42/MultiBuilder/README.md

 # Filtering

-After a command (introduced with a *Cmd* key) is executed, its output is run through a filter.
+After a command (introduced with a *Execute* key) is executed, its output is run through a filter.
 MultiBuilder determines the filter to be used by using the command name (*excluding* a path but *including* the extension) as a lookup key into the *Filters* section of the [project](#project) configuration.
 If an appropriate setting is found, macros in the right-hand side are [expanded](#macro-expansion).

 First part of the right-hand side (with blank space being a delimiter) determines the filter to be executed.
 Currently, only built-in filters are supported.
 The rest of the right-hand side represents filter parameters which are filter-specific.